Contact Us 913.456.5738

 Kansas Laws to Protect Against Parental Alienation

-Parental alienation in Kansas is a complex issue, often characterized by one parent turning the child’s opinions against the other parent.
-The parent targeted by these tactics is known as the target parent, while the one initiating these actions is referred to as the alienating parent.
+Parental alienation in Kansas occurs when one parent uses manipulation or influence to turn a child against the other parent.
+The parent who is targeted is referred to as the target parent, while the one encouraging the alienation is the alienating parent.

 Parental alienation in Kansas can range from subtle to overt actions.
 Here are some common examples of behaviors that might be seen as parental alienation tactics:

-• Telling the child that the target parent does not love them or making other negative comments about them.
+• Telling the child that the other parent doesn’t love them

-• Pressuring the child to choose between the alienating parent and the target parent.
+• Pressuring the child to disobey or disrespect the other parent

 How Does Parental Alienation Affect Children?